jasonlo0509/gemm_hls/README.md

 =============================================
 1. Final: contains the details of this project
 2. Proposal: details about the paper
-3. readme_u50.txt: contains the steps that should be done before cmake
+3. readme_u50.txt: contains the steps that should be done before CMake
 4. other files: codes and files that you can directly use on U50 board

 Scalable matrix matrix multiplication on FPGA